replay42/JodelPHP/README.md

 ### Note
   - You can only downvote posts if you've earned some karma already
   - The value of $city is shown to other jodel-users as entered here.
 So if you make a mistake, others will see that
+  - The API only returns the 25 most recent posts and their comments.
+(I think 25...)